mfreed7/popup/README.md

 * Allow any* element and its (arbitrary) descendants to be rendered on top of **all other content** in the host web application.
 * Allow this “top layer” content to be fully styled, including properties which require compositing with other layers of the host web application (e.g. the box-shadow or backdrop-filter CSS properties).
+* Allow these top layer elements to reside at semantically-relevant positions in the DOM.
+I.e. it should not be required to re-parent a top layer element as the last child of the `document.body` simply to escape ancestor containment and transforms.
 * Allow this “top layer” content to be sized and positioned to the author’s discretion.
 * Include **“light dismiss” management functionality**, to remove the element/descendants from the top-layer upon certain actions such as hitting Esc (or any [close signal](https://wicg.github.io/close-watcher/#close-signal)) or clicking outside the element bounds.
 * Include an appropriate user input and focus management experience, with flexibility to modify behaviors such as initial focus.